-20 Washington Administrative Code Section 173-460-150; <https://apps.leg.wa.gov/wAc/default.aspx?cite=173-460-150> the EPA's Integrated Risk Information System (IRIS); the California Office of Environmental Health Hazard Assessment (OEHHA), and the U.S. Agency for Toxic Substances and Disease Registry (ATSDR).
+Since the release of the 2018 Air Quality Data Summary, Ecology released an updated list of cancer risk factors, known as the Ambient Source Impact Level (ASIL) table.20 The main reason for this update was to align the ASIL table with the latest scientific data.
+Ecology does not determine the unit risk factors that are the basis of the table, but rather uses values from three authoritative sources: the EPA's Integrated Risk Information System (IRIS); the California Office of Environmental Health Hazard Assessment (OEHHA), and the U.S. Agency for Toxic Substances and Disease Registry (ATSDR).
 Many unit risk factors were updated by these agencies between the last ASIL update, in 2009, and 2019, leading to sometimes significant changes in the predicted risk.
 In some cases, the predicted risks have increased, such as with ethylene oxide, while in others, they have decreased, such as with carbon tetrachloride.
 These changes do not mean that the inherent risk of these pollutants has changed, but rather that our scientific understanding of the risk has improved, and we now have better estimates of their carcinogenicity.

 Potential cancer risk is an estimate of the number of potential additional cancers (out of a population of one million) that may develop from exposure to air toxics over a lifetime (set at 70 years).
-A risk threshold of one in one million is commonly used as a screening value and is used here.21

-For details on how air toxics were ranked, please see page A-17 in the Appendix.
+A risk threshold of one in one million is commonly used as a screening value and is used here.21 For details on how air toxics were ranked, please see page A-17 in the Appendix.

-In 2020, the air toxics sampling could not be conducted from mid-March to July due to COVID-19.
-Hence, the annual average data for 2020 is the average of only seven months and doesn't include some summer samples.
 Risks presented in this table are based on annual average ambient (outside) concentrations.
-Risks based on 95th percentile concentrations (a more conservative statistic than presented in Table 4) are presented on page A-18 of the Appendix.
+Risks based on 95th percentile concentrations (a more conservative statistic than presented in Table 5) are presented on page A-18 of the Appendix.
 Page A-18 also lists the frequency (percentage) of samples that were over the cancer screening level of one in a million risk.